 3. Parental notification may occur if the student’s actions result in hospitalization.

 4. Conduct-related information may be shared subject to subpoena or other court order.

 Certain conduct-related documents (e.g., incident reports, decision letters) are shared with accused students to assist them with preparation for a hearing or to provide them with official notification of a hearing’s outcome.
 Because these documents may contain private information about other students (witnesses, other accused students, etc.), they are not to be shared with other individuals.
 Copies of incident documentations generally are not released to students.
 Students who do not respect the privacy of other individuals with respect to conduct-related documentation may be subject to additional conduct action.

 Conduct-related records in the Office of Student Conduct and Responsibility (OSCAR) are retained in a student’s educational file while they are a student at the University of Mary Washington until three years after they last attend the University.
 However, in the case of conduct-related expulsions from the University, relevant conduct records are retained indefinitely.
 The University is required to retain certain conduct records for longer than three years after the student’s last attendance — for example, to comply with the Campus Security Act.
 To that end, some conduct records, once they have been removed from an individual student’s educational file, may be retained for a longer period of time in a separate file.
-At that point, they will not be considered part of the student’s educational file, and will not be released under most circumstances.
+At that point, they will not be considered part of the student’s educational file.
 However, in the event that the University is subpoenaed to release an individual student’s conduct records, any information still retained, even if it is retained outside of the student’s educational file, will be released in compliance with the subpoena.

 Students are encouraged to keep in mind that potential employers, in addition to graduate institutions, law enforcement, and the military, frequently request conduct information concerning candidates during the hiring or admissions process, and that the University complies with such requests whenever possible.